Edward Whittall (botanist): Family

 Whittall's grandfather Charlton Whittall (1791-1867) and his brother James moved to Smyrna (now İzmir) starting in 1817, setting up a trading firm named C. Whittall & Co.
 This initially became a part of the British Levant Company until its dissolution in 1825.
 The Whittalls exported a variety of products to England including dyes, valonea (an oak product used in tanning), dried fruits, and cotton.

 Edward Whittall was the son of James Whittall (1819-1883), second son of Charlton Whittall, and Magdelaine Giraud (1823-1912), a member of a merchant family of Venetian origin which intermarried multiple times with the Whittalls.
 James Whittall was a coin collector; he contributed to a collection now in the British Museum.
 Edward Whittall married Mary Maltass (1851-1938) in 1875 and they had nine children together.
-Three of his sons - Albert (1879-1957), Edward (1888-1947), and Godfrey (1882-1957) - were on a football team that represented Smyrna at the 1906 Intercalated Games in Athens.
+Three of his sons - Albert (1879-1957), Edward (1888-1947), and Godfrey (1882-1957) - were among five Whittalls on a football team that represented Smyrna at the 1906 Intercalated Games in Athens.

 Edward worked in the family firm of C. Whittall, although much of the work seems to have been done by his brother Herbert (1858-1929).
 According to English traveller Gertrude Bell writing in 1902, Edward Whittall was known to be a friend and advisor of statesman Kâmil Pasha, who was to return as Grand Vizier of the Ottoman Empire in 1908.